Fall 2010 Semester Program with Nazareth College of

 faculty and staff

-who all have received degrees
+who all have received degrees and taught at major universities

-and taught at major universities throughout the world.
-Faculty and staff feel obliged to meet the needs of the students.
+throughout the world.
+Faculty and staff feel obliged to meet the needs

 For further information or questions please